roots/docs/trellis/multisite.md

 define('SITE_ID_CURRENT_SITE', 1);
 define('BLOG_ID_CURRENT_SITE', 1);
 ```

-If you are using bedrock: you need to make sure you remove the WP-CLI output from `wp-config.php` and move it to your `config/application.php`.

 You'll also need to edit the `wordpress_sites.yml` vars file and update the multisite settings under your environment directory (`group_vars/<environment>/wordpress_sites.yml`):